pdolezal/net.yetamine.nls/README.md

 # net.yetamine.nls #

 This repository provides a library that offers a more fluent interface for retrieving localized messages than the common `ResourceBundle`.
-The library replaces `ResourceBundle` with no own implementation, rather provides a façade for more alternatives. `ResourceBundle` is just one of possibilities, which is available out of the box.
+The library does not replace `ResourceBundle` with any own implementation, it rather provides a façade for more alternatives. `ResourceBundle` is just one of possibilities, which is available out of the box.

-Notable fact is that the library uses pure Java and just the runtime libraries, no deep magic, no dependency injection, no library nor framework dependency, therefore it might be especially interesting for the code that should be as portable as possible and be adaptable for various frameworks and their localization infrastructure.
+Notable fact is that the library uses pure Java and just the runtime libraries, no dependency injection, no library nor framework dependency, therefore it might be especially interesting for the code that should be as portable as possible and be adaptable for various frameworks and their localization infrastructure.

 ## Library design ##

-A resource bundle analogue is provided as the `ResourcePackage` interface.
-The interface serves as a factory for the most common resource types: a constant string, a message template and a numeric template.
-The role of a rich resource identifier in the source have their "reference" counter-parts.
+A resource bundle analogue is provided as the `ResourcePackage` interface (or in most cases using its more limited parent, `ResourceSupplier`, is sufficient).
+This interface serves as a factory for all supported resource types: a constant string, a message template and a numeric template.
+Resource reference exist as companions of the resource types in order to enable comfortable access to the resources.

-Combined together, the client code uses just a mechanism-agnostic resource references and uses an externally supplied resource packages to resolve the resources.
+The client code uses just a mechanism-agnostic resource references and uses an externally supplied resource packages to resolve the resources.
 Because the resource package is an interface that does not require much, nor specifies any class loader details, it can hide much more easily alternative means like external resources even without using any `ResourceBundle` if not suitable, or even combining more means together.

+As you can see, object resources are not supported.
+Object resources seem to be used too rarely to really bother with them, so omitting their support is a deliberate design decision made in order to balance the requirements, complexity and the amount of commonly used functionality.

 For better understanding the implications of the design, see examples below.